Shape

 remote_state

-The remote_state block is used to configure how Terragrunt will set up the remote state configuration of your Terraform code.
+The remote_state block is used to configure how Terragrunt will set up the remote state configuration of your OpenTofu/Terraform code.
 You can read more about Terragrunt’s remote state functionality in Keep your remote state configuration DRY use case overview.

 The remote_state block supports the following arguments: